-- a) In January 2012, the Company entered into a management agreement with a company controlled by a director which requires the Company to pay \$21,666 per month for geological consulting, management and administrative services.
-The agreement contains clauses which provides between 24 and 36 months remunerations hould the contract be terminated or certain specified transactions occur.
-Effective September 1, 2014 this fee was reduced to \$16,250 per month.
-This fee was further reduced to \$8,500 per month effective December 1, 2017.
-On June 1, 2019 this fee was increased to \$13,750.
-Due to the financial constraints of Covid-19, this fee was reduced to \$7,000 effective May 1, 2020, but was reinstated on January 1, 2021 to \$13,750 monthly. - b) On June 24, 2016, the Company completed a Private Placement in which Newmont Corporation ("Newmont") (formerly Goldcorp Inc. acquired approximately 19.9% of the issued and outstanding commons hares of the Company and entered into an Investors' Rights Agreement (the "Agreement").
+- a) In January 2012, the Company entered into a management agreement with a company controlled by a director which requires the Company to pay for geological consulting, management and administrative services.
+The agreement contains clauses which provides between 24 and 36 months remuneration should the contract be terminated or certain specified transactions occur.
+On January 1, 2021 the fee was \$13,750 per month and on January 1, 2022, the management fee was increased to \$16,750 per month. - b) On June 24, 2016, the Company completed a Private Placement in which Newmont Corporation ("Newmont") (formerly Goldcorp Inc.) acquired approximately 19.9% of the issued and outstanding common shares of the Company and entered into an Investors' Rights Agreement (the "Agreement").
 Pursuant to the Agreement, Newmont has been granted the right to maintain its pro rata ownership percentage during future financings and the right (but not the obligation) to participate in any future equity financing to the extent required to allow Newmont to maintain its equity ownership in the Company to a maximum of 19.9% of the issued and outstanding shares, provided that Newmont holds not less than 7.5% of the Company.
 Newmont also has the right to match non-equity financing and tolling arrangements related to future exploration on the Company's current and future Yukon properties and a 30 day right of first refusal over any sale, in full or part, of the Company's interest in the Boulevard Project.